Boyhood

 take most anywhere, even right out through the woods and down through

-the swampy bayou and river bottoms.
+swampy bayou and river bottoms.
 He was a devoted fisherman

 (mostly crappie and cat), a raucous story teller, a most sensitive